sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

 == Hosting a workshop ==
  * [[HowToHostASageDays|How To Host A Sage Days]] --- Advice to future hosts
- * [[HowToSpreadSageDuringAWorkshop|How to spread sage during a workshop]] --- Advice to future hosts
+ * [[HowToSpreadSageDuringAWorkshop|How to Spread Sage During a Workshop]] --- Advice to future hosts